 Craig received his MHSc.
 Health Administration from the University of Toronto’s Institute of Health Policy, Management and Evaluation (IHPME) and his BASc.
 Engineering from the University of Waterloo.
 He received the University of Toronto’s 2017 Robert Wood Johnson Award presented in collaboration with the Canadian College of Health Leaders (CCHL) and the 2016 Kevin J. Leonard Award presented in collaboration with UHN’s Centre for Global eHealth Innovation.

-Craig is also a Certified Health Executive (CHE) with the Canadian College of Health Leaders (CCHL), registered Professional Engineer (P. Eng.) with the Professional Engineers of Ontario, associate member of the ADR Institute of Ontario, and member of The Beryl Institute.
+Craig is a Certified Health Executive with the CCHL, a registered Professional Engineer with the Professional Engineers of Ontario, and an associate member of the ADR Institute of Ontario.

 Jeffrey Bagg, Legal Counsel